1992 deportation of Hamas members: Historical assessments

 In 2011, Israeli human rights organisation B'Tselem wrote that "in deporting the Palestinians, Israel unilaterally ignored its obligation to persons under its control.
 Such a violation cannot be justified in light of the violent acts committed by Palestinians in 1992.
 It is precisely in "emergency situations" that a state's commitment to human rights is tested.
 Unfortunately, Israel failed this test in December 1992."
 B'Tselem further described the deportation as an act of "collective punishment," adding that the "decision to deport was taken hastily, based on unclear and sweeping criteria."

 In 2016, David Hoffman of the Institute for National Security Studies wrote that the deportation was "intended to damage the organisational infrastructure and operational capabilities" of Hamas and the PIJ, but that it "amounted to a 'terrorism school' in which the deportees learned new highly destructive tactics that they implemented in Israel upon their return."
 Hoffman further wrote that the deportation had major effects on Hamas, including giving it the opportunity to make connections with Hezbollah and the Islamic Republic of Iran who provided Hamas with training and equipment (despite Hamas and Hezbollah being on different sides of the Sunni-Shia conflict), notably representing an experience that inspired Hamas to begin carrying out suicide bombings in the following years, and in significantly raising the profile of Hamas as a resistance group among Palestinians, with several of the deportees becoming prominent figures in Palestinian politics in the 21st century.

 In 2020, Elad Ben-Dror of Bar-Ilan University wrote that "the goal of the mass deportation was to deal a mortal blow to Hamas," but that "media coverage and the deportees’ awareness that their deportation had created a major uproar prompted them to take advantage of their time in Marj al-Zuhur to project their movement as a significant player in the Palestinian arena."
 Ben-Dror added that "rather than hurting Hamas, the deportation bolstered the movement, bringing it into the center of regional and international attention.
 The episode also made it possible for Hamas to deepen its ties outside the Palestinian arena and its Muslim Brotherhood affiliates."

+In 2025, Magnus Ranstorp of the Swedish Defence University wrote that the deportation was "a catalyst for [Hamas's] transformation into a far more capable and internationally connected movement...
+Instead of fragmenting the movement, Israel had inadvertently created a strategic incubator."
+Ranstorp stated that the exile allowed Hamas members to forge tighter links among themselves (with many Gazan and West Bank members meeting each other in person for the first time), boosted the organisation's legitimacy by turning it into a symbol of Palestinian resilience, and allowed the organisation to form a strong alliance with Hezbollah and Iran (including military training and financial subsidies).